Safe in-person training activities facilitated by a Class A Coach

 Safe in-person training activities facilitated by a Class A Coach at select training sites.
 Please contact your Local Program or Coach to express an interest in our winter season sports offerings.
 Check back for more information.
-Click here to learn more about the Commit to Fit initiative.
+Click here to learn more about the Spring Commit to Fit initiative.

 What is Return to Activities?

 Special Olympics Pennsylvania (SOPA), like the rest of society, needed to determine the safest and most prudent way to reopen after the shutdown caused by Coronavirus Disease (COVID-19).
 After thorough consultation and deliberation, a Return to Activities plan was developed which prioritizes the health and safety of everyone involved.